-NCC Photo ID with current LLI sticker is required for entry to classes.
+NCC Photo ID with current LLI sticker must be worn and visible.

-January 19 – Humor in Personal & Professional Relationships
+February 8 – Humor in Personal, Platonic & Professional Relationships – Free class!

-Humor one of the most important elements in positive relationships.
-However, we all know that personal, professional, and platonic relationships can have their ups and downs.
-Come join us and find the humor in all of them.
-In an animated class discussion, we focus on the humor that can be found each day of our lives.
-Your wealth of experience sheds lights on the humor we enjoy interacting day-to-day with a spouse, co-worker or companion.
-With laughter as the main ingredient, we discuss how good humor can enrich our lives and relationships.
-It may even help us to live longer.
-Come and leave with a smile on your face!
+Humor is the essence of all relationships.
+However, we all know that personal, platonic and professional relationships can have their ups and downs.
+Come and find the humor in all of them.
+Through class discussion, we focus on the humor that can be found in each day of our lives.
+Your wealth of experiences sheds light on the humor we enjoy every day with a spouse or companion.
+We even talk about the age-old question of whether or not men and women can be friends.
+Come join us.

 Kenneth Ormand has been a classroom teacher for over 40 years with experience in peer mediation and facilitation in which students are helped to resolve personal conflicts in a positive manner.
 He specializes in using humor and interactive discussion to bring about a feel-good attitude that leaves participants with a smile.